kostiantyn-matsebora/streamstore/docs/README.md

 ### Considerations

-- _You can register own database implementation in the DI container it using any kind of lifetime (i.e. Singleton, Transient, Scoped etc.)_.
+- _You can register own database implementation in the DI container it using any kind of lifetime (i.e. Singleton, Transient, Scoped etc.)_

   However, if your register it as a singleton, you should be aware that it should be thread-safe and preferably stateless.

 - _Solution already provides optimistic concurrency and event duplication control mechanisms, as a **pre-check** during stream opening_.

   However, if you need consistency guaranteed, you should implement your own mechanisms as a part of [IStreamUnitOfWork] implementation.
   For instance, you can use transaction mechanism for implementing stream  database in `ACID complaint DBMS`.
   In educational purposes, [InMemoryStreamUnitOfWork.cs] already contains such mechanisms.

+- _Get and Delete operations must be implemented as idempotent by their nature._

 ### Example

-Solution already contains [InMemoryStreamDatabase.cs] and [InMemoryStreamUnitOfWork.cs] implementations **for testing purposes only**.
+Solution already contains [InMemoryStreamDatabase.cs] and [InMemoryStreamUnitOfWork.cs] implementations **for testing and educational purposes only**.

 ## Contributing